 As I sprint off, I hear someone yelled behind me.
 “We’ll get him, boss!”

 That voice sounds familiar, I have a quick look back, and it is those two that I accosted in the alleyway, and rat-faced thug joined in too, oh great!
 Now, where should I go?

 After what I did to them, they have the incentive to catch me, but I haven’t done anything to Ratty.
 Well, there was that one time… Nah, must be something else.

 With the people in their way, I have a little breathing space.
 Guessing plan B is in order, the back streets of the craftsmen’s district.
 A place is so thick with shops and work areas that walls close in.
 A great place to get lost in.
 Saying a quick prayer to the Trinity, I push through the crowd.

 I run across Route, dodging where I can, barrelling through where I cannot until I make it into the maze of streets.
 Turn left, jumping a fence, run down an alley, turn right, and cross another street into—damn it—a dead end.
 Should this be called Dead-End Place?

 When will it be my lucky day?

-Three Dock Boys have been close on my tail.
+Some heavy feet are pounding the paving stones behind me.
+As I turn, I didn’t lose those three Dock Boys from earlier.
+Why me?
+They must have been close on my tail.
 I am not sure of their names, but I can tell that I had an impact on them.
 Ha, impact, I kneed one and sucker punched the other.

 “Come on, dung-head, give us your money, and we’ll let you off with just a beating!”